dalemyers/xcrun/README.md

     xcrun.simctl.listall.runtimes()

-Most functions are on the item that they effect.
+Most functions are on the item that they affect.
 So instead of running something on a device like:

     xcrun simctl do_thing <DEVICE_ID> arg1 arg2 ...